samlarby/The-Wrexham-AFC-Quiz/README.md

 * I have decided to stick with manual testing on this project, instead I asked users to test the website for me.
 It was tested on different browser sizes.
 I asked users to inform me if they could easily understand the game and felt like they could move through it easily and gain confidence and learn along the way.
 Their feedback is in the user stories testing.

 * I personally felt the project was to small to require automated testing.
-How ever if the project grew in size I would definitely implement it.
+However if the project grew in size I would definitely implement it.

 ### Testing User Stories